TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 ]

-When you configure Tp-Note to work with your text editor, make sure, that your text editor does not fork!
+In general, when you configure Tp-Note to work with your text editor, make sure, that your text editor does not fork!
 You can check this by launching the text editor from the command line: if the command prompt returns immediately, then the file editor forks the process.
-On the other hand everything is OK, when the command prompt only comes back at the moment the text editor is closed.
-Many text editors provide an option to restrain from forking: for example the VScode file editor can be launched with the --wait option, Vim with --nofork or Kate with --block (see example above).
-However, Tp-Note also works with forking text editors.
-Although this should be avoided, there is a possible workaround:
+On the other hand everything is OK, when the command prompt only reappears at the moment the text editor is closed.
+Many text editors provide an option to restrain from forking: for example the Visual Studio Code file editor can be launched with the ‘--wait’ option, Vim with ‘--nofork’ or Kate with ‘--block’.

 FILE=$(tpnote --batch) # Create the new note.

-tpnote --batch "$FILE" # Synchronize the note's filename.
+tpnote --batch "$FILE" # Synchronize the note's filename again.

 Register a Flatpak Markdown editor